 - Post clear signage at your pickup location.

-- Consider not accepting returns.
-If you must accept returns, develop a protocol that ensures safe handling (cleaning, isolation, etc.) of any incoming materials.
-Use materials handling guidance provided by IMLS, the CDC and other reputable sources (refer to the bibliography included in these guidelines).
+- Develop a protocol that ensures safe handling of any returned materials.
+Use materials handling guidance provided by the REALM Project (OCLC/IMLS/Batelle), IMLS, the CDC and other reputable sources (refer to the bibliography included in these guidelines).

 - If you are considering home delivery, make sure you can adhere to the health and safety requirements while doing so.
 Also make sure you have the appropriate liability coverage.
 Connect with your municipality, library board, or insurance company to address this question.